Tufts Program for Political Thought: “Long After Suffrage: Gender Differences and the Quest for Equal Citizenship”

-On February 7, 2020, the Center for Political Thought at Tufts University, a newly inducted JMC partner program, will be hosting JMC fellow Rogers Smith for a lecture on suffrage, gender, and equal citizenship.
+On February 7, 2020, the Program for Political Thought at Tufts University, a newly inducted JMC partner program, will be hosting JMC fellow Rogers Smith for a lecture on suffrage, gender, and equal citizenship.

 Friday, February 7, 2020 • 12:30 PM